DrATedder/ancient_MAG_pipeline/README.md

 - `Anvi'o`: A multi-omics platform for microbial genomics.
 Can be accessed/downloaded [here](https://anvio.org/).

   **Note**.
-It is likely that other versions of these software cn be substituted and perfrom adequately.
+It is likely that other versions of these software can be substituted and perfrom adequately.
 We have **not** tested this though.

 ## Considerations before beginning